Merrill Lynch after hours, pre market trading extended hours time period. How to enter pre market and after market orders on Merrill Lynch.

 Benefits of Trading in Extended Hours

-There are many benefits to trading the extended hours sessions.
-Whether you are speculating on volatile stocks before the markets open, responding to global events, taking defensive measures in times of market downturns, trading earnings moves, or anything in between, having access to the markets before and after regular trading hours can be very helpful.
-Also useful is the fact that you can get positioned before most traders begin their day.
+There are many advantages to trading during extended-hours sessions.
+Whether you are speculating on volatile stocks before the market opens, reacting to global events, taking defensive action during market selloffs, trading earnings moves, or doing anything in between, having access to the market before and after regular hours can be very useful.
+It is also helpful that you can get positioned before most traders even begin their day.

 Considerations When Trading in Extended Hours

-For one thing, there are usually wider bid/ask spreads for securities trading in the off-hours.
-This can lead to prices that are less than ideal.
+For one thing, bid/ask spreads are often wider for securities trading outside regular hours.
+This can lead to prices that are less favorable than you might want.

-Only limit orders are allowed during extended hours trading.
-Placing limit orders during times of high volatility or low volume situations can lead to orders not getting filled.
-It is possible for price to jump right over a limit order.
+Only limit orders are allowed during extended-hours trading.
+Using limit orders during periods of high volatility or low volume can result in orders not being filled.
+It is possible for the price to jump right past a limit order.

-One-directional trade is also common on stocks getting a lot of attention during pre-and post-market sessions.
-It is common for stocks to get a flood of either buy or sell orders from momentum traders.
-Getting stuck on the wrong side of a large price swing can be quite costly.
+One-directional trading is also common in stocks getting a lot of attention during pre-market and post-market sessions.
+It is common for these stocks to get hit with a flood of either buy or sell orders from momentum traders.
+Getting stuck on the wrong side of a large move can be very costly.

 Continue Reading